ninabarzh/broomstick/content/posts/woke.md

 ## A word walked into a culture war ...

-What began as a code for survival—an instruction to remain alert in a world of racial peril—has become an ideological Rorschach test.
+What began as a code for survival, an instruction to remain alert in a world of racial peril, has become an ideological Rorschach test.
 “Woke” now carries multiple meanings: it can signify resistance, virtue, performative branding, or the erosion of free speech, depending on who is using it and to what end.

 Its power, and its controversy, derive from its adaptability.
-It reflects society’s evolving anxieties about identity, power and truth—and poses a cruel puzzle: how to honour its radical origins while discerning its present distortions.
+It reflects society’s evolving anxieties about identity, power and truth, and poses a cruel puzzle: how to honour its radical origins while discerning its present distortions.

 ## Context and commentary